Delightful Adventures

 Steps for Making Fluffy Vegan Gluten Free Waffles

 This waffle recipe is simple to make.
-You’ll first mix together the dry ingredients, then mix together the wet ingredients, combine them and cook them on your waffle iron.
+You'll first mix the dry ingredients, then mix the wet ingredients, combine them, and cook them on your waffle iron.

-Once you’ve made your way through all the batter, you’ll have 4 crispy, fluffy, delicious waffles everyone is going to love!
+Once you've made your way through all the batter, you'll have 4 crispy, fluffy, delicious waffles everyone will love!

 Sequence of steps needed to make Easy Vegan Gluten Free Waffles.